 Landlords who find their tenants via OpenRent advertising don't have to use Rent Now to create the tenancy - they are free to set up the tenancy however they like.

 So if you only want to introduce you to new tenants, that's fine.
 You can use OpenRent for advertising and retain access to any of our other services that you may require, including referencing, rent guarantee insurance, inventories, safety certificates and more.

 My property isn't available yet.
 Should I still list?

 We certainly won't stop you!
 There is no limit to how early you can list a property with us as long as you let us know when it is available.

 What you should bear in mind is that your best exposure on property portals will be when you first list - this is because your property will appear as new, and all tenants with search alerts will be notified only once (when you first list).
-Hence, we recommend listing a week or so before viewings are possible, and 2-4 weeks before the property will become vacant.

 How do I arrange viewings with tenants?

 Calls and emails which come via Rightmove, Zoopla, or any other portal from interested tenants are handled by us.
 If the tenant would like a viewing we will ask you to contact them directly to arrange that, if they have any questions we will pass those on too - but using our masked email service as described below.